Miachol/lifetemplate/README.md

-# tidytemplate
+# lifetemplate

-tidytemplate provides a custom [pkgdown](http://pkgdown.r-lib.org) template for core tidyverse packages (i.e. packages hosted by the [tidyverse organisation](http://github.com/tidyverse)).
-Please don't use it for your own package.
+lifetemplate provides a custom [pkgdown](http://pkgdown.r-lib.org) template for tools developed by [Jianfeng Li](https://github.com/Miachol/configr).
+It was forked from [tidyverse/tidytemplate] and be modified.

-The theme is built on top of the [paper bootswatch theme](https://bootswatch.com/paper/).

 ## Notes